-The risk management process helps organizations to assure that they comply with all applicable laws and regulations, and it also allows them to protect themselves from the potential harms of risk-which, aside from non-compliance, can include things like data breaches and cybersecurity threats.
+Risk management is a crucial part of new projects businesses undertake to support growth.
+A strong risk management process helps organizations to assure that they comply with all applicable laws and regulations.
+It also allows them to protect themselves from the potential harm of business and digital risks, including data breaches, cyberattacks, and other cybersecurity threats.

 Risk Evaluation Frequently Asked Questions

 Simply put, risk evaluation is how you determine the severity of potential risks.
 The risk evaluation process has two components: risk assessment and risk analysis.